cmhume/School_District_Analysis/README.md

   *  #### math and reading scores by grade

-      Replacing the ninth-grade scores for Thomas High School with "nan" left the updated math_scores_by_grade and reading_scores_by_grade dataframes with "nan" in the 9th grade column.
+      Replacing the ninth-grade scores for Thomas High School with "NaN" left the updated math_scores_by_grade and reading_scores_by_grade dataframes with "NaN" in the 9th grade column and these scores were not used in the analysis.

   *  #### Scores by school spending

-      Replacing ninth-grade math and reading scores for Thomas High School with "nan" had no affect on the updated spending summary when compared with the original spending summary.
+      Replacing ninth-grade math and reading scores for Thomas High School with "NaN" had no affect on the updated spending summary when compared with the original spending summary.

   *  #### Scores by school size

-      Replacing ninth-grade math and reading scores for Thomas High School with "nan" had no affect on the updated scores by school size dataframe when compared with the original scores by school size dataframe.
+      Replacing ninth-grade math and reading scores for Thomas High School with "NaN" had no affect on the updated scores by school size dataframe when compared with the original scores by school size dataframe.

   *  #### Scores by school type

-      Replacing ninth-grade math and reading scores for Thomas High School with "nan" had no affect on the updated scores by school type dataframe when compared with the original scores by school type dataframe.
+      Replacing ninth-grade math and reading scores for Thomas High School with "NaN" had no affect on the updated scores by school type dataframe when compared with the original scores by school type dataframe.